 How to enable and disable Chrome’s built-in ad blocker, or ad blocker extensions

 If you still want to proceed with Chrome’s pre-installed ad limiter on desktop, follow these steps to enable or disable it:

 - Open the Settings menu, and click Security and Privacy.

 - Select Site Settings, and then click Additional permissions.

 - From here, you can toggle Ads on or off, and also adjust Popups and redirects.

 If you instead want to install a third-party ad blocker, you can visit the Chrome web store.
 You can also uninstall these extensions at any time.

-However, a native ad-blocker (i.e. one that’s not a third-party extension) in a default privacy browser is likely the best option of all.
+However, a native ad-blocker (i.e. one that’s not an extension) in a default privacy browser is the best option of all.

 A privacy browser: Brave and its built-in ad blocking